jermspeaks/jermspeaks.github.io/src/content/writing/2015-09-23-On-Obituaries.md

 After reading one a day for the past two weeks, I don't feel life altering different.
 I'm a little more aware of myself, of the small things I do that I can change like being gratuitous to friends, family, and strangers, going out of my way to put that extra effort in my work, and learning to slow down.
 Actually, that last one is something I struggle with on a daily basis, but more of that in a future post.
 If that's the kind of kick you want in your daily routine, open a newspaper or buy a collection of obituaries and read one a day.
 And don't let anyone tell you that's morbid because the effect is quite the contrary; obituaries celebrate life.

 > Obituaries are like near-death experiences for cowards.
 Reading them is a way for me to think about death while also keeping it at arm’s length.
 Obituaries aren’t really about death; they’re about life. . . .
 Reading about people who are dead now and did things with their lives makes me want to get up and do something decent with mine.
 Thinking about death every morning makes me want to live.
->
-> -- Austin Kleon
+> — Austin Kleon

-## Annotations:
+## Annotations

 1. The collection of obituaries is called "The Obits: The New York Times Annual 2012".
 “Sometimes the best part of a show is the curtain call, when the job is done and the actors bask in their well-deserved accolades.
 Here is a wonderful book filled with curtain calls.
 Count me among those on my feet and applauding like mad.” --Stephen King
 1. Austin Kleon’s book, “Show Your Work”, references the practice of reading obituaries in Chapter 1, "You Don't Have To Be A Genius".
 He also writes about this in a blog post after being inspired by Maira Kalman.
 1. Gretchen Rubin’s book, “The Happiness Project”, read memoirs with catastrophes in Chapter 8, "August"